nrfconnect/ncs-zigbee/docs/lib/osif.rst

 Zigbee serial logger
 ====================

-This set of functions uses Zephyr's `UART API`_ and can be configured to use either the UART peripheral.
+This set of functions uses Zephyr's `UART API`_ through the UART peripheral.
 Data is buffered internally in ring buffer and printed in the binary format.
 This ring buffer has a size of 4096 bytes by default.